biom262/cmm262-2023/CMM262-Syllabus-2023.md

 https://docs.google.com/spreadsheets/d/1s-kjGqblJmk4cW-RhUNh_JHS_vk_nCP9CumVm6JsTSI

-> :warning: **Note:** We will be using Slack as our primary method of communication for this course!<br>You can join our group using the Slack button at the top of this page.
+> :warning: **Note:** We will be using Slack as our primary method of communication for this course!<br>You can join our group using the Slack link sent out in our first Canvas announcement.

 ## Course prerequisites
 Students should have at least an introductory knowledge of genetics, so classes in genetics are listed as official prerequisites for the course.